pedram-aliniaye-asli/icd/README.md

 - **Exiting**:
   - **Ctrl+C**: Exit the navigator gracefully.

 - **Absolute Path**:
    To start the navigator from a specific directory, pass the absolute path as an argument:
    ```
    icd /path/to/directory
    ```
    If no argument is provided, the navigator defaults to the current working directory.

+- **Bookmarks**
+   - **Saving Bookmarks**
+       You can now save your current directory as a bookmark for easy future access.
+The bookmarks are stored in a JSON file for easy management and retrieval.

+     ```Ctrl + D```
+       Save the current directory as a bookmark.
+You'll be prompted to enter a name for the bookmark.

+   - **Loading Bookmarks**
+        Quickly navigate to a saved directory bookmark.
+The saved bookmarks can be accessed from the JSON file.

+     ```Ctrl + B```
+        Load a saved bookmark.
+You will be asked to enter the name of the bookmark you wish to load.
 ## Example

 - **Starting from the Current Directory**: